dialchain/dial/README.md

 This TWP is then marked with the timestamp of the first second of the new time window and sent to publishers of the relevant neighborhood in the new time window  for documentation.
 Publishers of this neighborhood will custody the protocol for the duration of their own time window.

-- The TWHost of the old time window in the new time window receives a time window proocol from the TWHost of the old ime window in the old time window.
+- The TWHost of the old time window in the new time window receives a time window protocol from the TWHost of the old time window in the old time window.
 - The TWHost of the old time window in the new time window also receives the single time window hashes from NHost of the old neighborhoods in the new time window.
 Publishers of the TWHost of the old time window in the new time window can then use these neighborhood hashes to recompute the TWP and therefore verify the delivered protocol of the old time window.

-The folowing picture illustrate both a time window protocol and attached neighborhood protocols.
+The following picture illustrate both a time window protocol and attached neighborhood protocols.

 ![Protocols](./img/../specs/img/dial-protocols.png?raw=true&width=5)

 ### Verifying a Token
-In order to validate the a token at the end of a given time window, two partial merkel trees (PMT) are required:
+To validate a token at the end of a given time window, two partial merkel trees (PMT) are required:
 - The PMT of the protocol neighborhood that hosted the token in the passed time window
 - The PMT of the protocol of the passed time window.
-Knowing the identifier of eaach of these documents, a participant can locate where to download the documents in the current time window.
+Knowing the identifier of each of these documents, a participant can locate where to download the documents in the current time window.

 # The Dial Economy
 Due to it open and permissionless character, the Dial defines a value generation system to address spam and sustainability.